Contents

 3. CouchApp fields

-is only using two fields: rewrites
+pry is only using two fields: rewrites and shows.

 Rewrites are used to translate nice URLs into the URLs used internally.